lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Counting patterns in a file
 # pattern containing root and 3 lines after them
 # Display lines that do not contain pattern bin
+# Display lines of a file starting with a letter